scrtlabs/SecretNetwork/docs/ligth-client-mainnet.md

 # How to use `enigmacli` as an EnigmaChain light client

-1. Get the lastest release of `enigmacli` for your OS: https://github.com/enigmampc/enigmachain/releases/latest.
+1. Get the latest release of `enigmacli` for your OS: https://github.com/enigmampc/enigmachain/releases/latest.

    ([How to verify releases](/docs/verify-releases.md))